sd0e/parsemath/README.md

 Current abilities:
 * Evaluate mathematical expressions with the following operators: `^`, `*`, `/`, `+`, `-`
+* Evaluate mathematical expressions with the following operators containing a number inside the brackets: `sqrt()`
 * Evaluate mathematical expressions with brackets
 * Evaluate mathematical expressions containing multi-digit integers and floats